paulchyz/OCI_Streaming_Pipeline/README.md

 	- Press `ESC` to escape `insert` mode.
 	- Save your edits and exit the `vi` editor by typing `:wq`, then pressing `Enter`.

-18. Copy the contents of [requirements.txt](./modules/functions/requirements.txt) from this repository using the `Copy raw contents` button, which appears as two overlapping squares.
+18. Copy the contents of [requirements.txt](./modules/functions/requirements.txt) from this repository to your clipboard.
 You will replace boilerplate code with this custom logic using the `vi` text editor and associated `vi`-related commands.
 	\
 	\
 	On Cloud Shell, open the copy of `requirements.txt` that you generated using the `fn init` command: